-- While federal agency partners are eligible applicants, program funds cannot be applied to federal salary. - Equipment: Applicants are encouraged to rent equipment where possible and cost-effective or use matching funds to make those purchases.
+- NFWF funds and matching contributions are strictly prohibited from being used for a number of reasons to include, for example, political advocacy, fundraising, lobbying, litigation, terrorist activities, or in violation of the Foreign Corrupt Practices Act.
+See OMB Uniform Guidance for additional information. - Equipment: Applicants are encouraged to rent equipment where possible and cost-effective or use matching funds to make those purchases.
 NFWF acknowledges, however, that some projects may only be completed using NFWF funds to procure equipment.
 If this applies to your project, please contact the program staff listed in this RFP to discuss options. - Federal funds and matching contributions may not be used to procure or obtain equipment, services, or systems (including entering into or renewing a contract) that uses telecommunications equipment or services produced by Huawei Technologies Company or ZTE Corporation (or any subsidiary or affiliate of such entities) as a substantial or essential component, or as critical technology of any system.
-Refer to Public Law 115-232, section 889 for additional information. - NFWF funds and matching contributions may not be used to support political advocacy, fundraising, lobbying, litigation, terrorist activities or Foreign Corrupt Practices Act violations. - NFWF funds may not be used to support ongoing efforts to comply with legal requirements, including permit conditions, mitigation and settlement agreements.
+Refer to Public Law 115-232, section 889 for additional information. - NFWF funds may not be used to support ongoing efforts to comply with legal requirements, including permit conditions, mitigation, and settlement agreements.
 However, grant funds may be used to support projects that enhance or improve upon existing baseline compliance efforts.